shufan6011/Res-Literatures/README.md

+# Research papers are submitted to vixra.org
-# Provide explanation for the results in ML Projects
+# Provide explanations for the results in ML Projects